abatisti/megr2157-portfolio/docs/assignments/A01/index.md

 <br><br>
-Unfortunately, although this patent includes a combination wrench, its primary focus is not its conventional features.
+&nbsp;&nbsp;&nbsp;&nbsp;  Unfortunately, although this patent includes a combination wrench, its primary focus is not its conventional features.
 Instead, the invention adds a slot/channel and notch around the ends, allowing a second wrench to be securely coupled as a lever-arm extension.
 I believe its geometry was chosen to prevent the second wrench from rotating or buckling when force is applied, keeping the two tools securely aligned.
 As a result, the effective lever arm can be increased, allowing the user to generate greater torque with the same applied force.

 <br><br>
 ## Decide